-Associate Professor.
+Associate Professor and Associate Chair for Curriculum.
 Received her Ph.D. in 1984 from Michigan State University and did postdoctoral research at the University of Chicago.
 Her research interests fall within the areas of plant population biology and evolutionary ecology.
 Current research projects include investigation of the ecological and evolutionary consequences of phenotypic plasticity, measurement of natural selection and genetic variation in plant populations, and the ecology and genetics of marine angiosperms.